Our Workshops

-Our 16-week social skills workshop, using the evidence-based curriculum PEERS® (Program for the Education and Enrichment of Relational Skills) is designed to help neurodiverse adults (21+) master real-world social skills and feel comfortable in a variety of social settings.
+Our 11-week Friendship Foundations and 4-week Dating Workshops, using the evidence-based curriculum PEERS® (Program for the Education and Enrichment of Relational Skills) are designed to help neurodiverse adults (21+) master real-world social skills and feel comfortable in a variety of social settings.
 Sessions focus on practical skills for friendships, dating, and everyday interactions.
 We take a whole-person approach—creating a safe, supportive space for growth—and involve parents/caregivers, siblings or close friends as social coaches, providing them with weekly tools, training, and guidance to help reinforce progress at home.

 What is PEERS®?